crate/cratedb-guide/docs/ingest/etl/index.md

   Apache Flink is a programming framework and distributed processing engine for stateful computations over unbounded and bounded data streams, written in Java.

+- {ref}`ingestr`

+  ingestr is a command-line application that allows copying data from any source into any destination database.

 - {ref}`kestra`

   Kestra is an open-source workflow automation and orchestration toolkit with a rich